Forum Replies Created

 British, always British.
 The island we live on is called Great Britain and it is one nation.

 Great Britain should never be split up.
 The UK (which includes northern Ireland as well as Great Britain) is a different matter – N.Ireland should remain in the UK while the majority of its population wish to stay.
-If the majority wish to join with Eire, that wish should be granted.
+If the majority wish to join with Eire, that wish should be granted.:-k

 Sorry… seems I’m a tad confused here :roll: